bachya/aiopurpleair/README.md

 around a given latitude/longitude pair.
 The list is sorted from nearest to furthest (i.e., the first index in the list is the closest to the latitude/longitude).

+`NearbySensorResult` objects have two properties:

+- `sensor`: the corresponding `SensorModel` object
+- `distance`: the calculated distance (in kilometers) between this sensor and the provided latitude/longitude

 ```python
 import asyncio